project-a/mondrian-server/readme.md

 - You need to have gradle installed (use `brew install gradle`)
 - then just run gradle in the project root directory
-- this downloads all required ressources and builds monsai.war
+- this downloads all required ressources and builds mondrian-server.war

 Installation
 ------------

-- monsai.war must be installed in a Apache Tomcat in the root path
+- mondrian-server.war must be installed in a Apache Tomcat in the root path
-- the context parameter `cubes.config` must be provided and point to the configuration file
+- the context parameter `mondrian-server.properties` must be provided and contain a path to the configuration file
-- see `cubes-hosts-template.xml` as an example

 Configuration
 -------------

 The configuration file is a properties file that contains all availaible configuration parameters.
-See `cubes.properties.example` as an example.
+See `mondrian-properties.properties.example` as an example.

 The following configuration parameters can be set:

-- `cubesBaseUrl`: Public base url of the Tomcat where monsai.war is installed
+- `baseUrl`: Public base url of the Tomcat where mondrian-server.war is installed
 - `dataSourceName`: Name for the datasource (optional, default is "Cubes")
 - `catalogName`: Name for the catalog (optional, default is "dwh")